 - Head injuries

-Premature Babies are More Suceptible to Brain Bleeds
+Premature Babies are More Susceptible to Brain Bleeds

-Preterm infants are at a greater risk of suffering from a brain bleed than full-term babies.
+Preterm infants are more likely to suffer from a brain bleed than full-term babies.
 Premature infants often have complex medical issues that can result in problems with their developing brains.

 Some premature infants will suffer from larger brain bleeds—Grade 3 or Grade 4—that can cause permanent brain injury.
 Your physician should take steps to monitor your pregnancy and avoid premature delivery if at all possible.